Riotic/Riotic/README.md

 - 👋 Hi, I’m @Riotic
-I'm actually 6th kyu on codewars and i plan to make a "coup d'Etat" and reach the top.
+I'm actually 6th kyu on codewars
 I'm learning Microsoft courses for c# and will probably try to reach big levels on LeetCode and CodingGame too.
 Don't hesitate to reach me for an intern.